ifiokjr/tsconfig-resolver/README.md

 To help prevent unnecessary lookups there are custom caching strategies available.

 - `CacheStrategy.Never` - Caching never happens and the returned value is always recalculated
 - `CacheStrategy.Always` - The first time the `tsconfigResolver` method is run it will save a cached value (by `searchName`) which will be returned every time after that.
 This value will always be the same.
+This is turned on by default when a `filePath` is provided.
 - `CacheStrategy.Directory` - The cache will be used when the same directory (and `searchName`) is being searched.

 <br />